christopheradams/flickrex/README.md

 mix test --only flickr_api
 ```

+If testing this package on [Travis CI](https://travis-ci.com/), the same Flickr
+environment variables must be set for the repository.

 ### Bypass and Mocks

 If you are using the Flickrex package in your own application, you have the